top of page

 It was at that time that Jesus came into my life.

 His story completely changed my view of humbleness.
 The humility that Jesus showed us is completely different from what Chinese culture had taught me about humility.
 From the beginning, Jesus came to serve, not to achieve.
-He didn’t wait till he had victory to “humbly” and “modestly” point to someone else; He pointed to the Father from the start.
+He didn’t wait till He had victory to “humbly” and “modestly” point to someone else; He pointed to the Father from the start.

 In John 6:38, Jesus said, “For I have come down from heaven not to do my will but to do the will of him who sent me.”
-In Philippians 2:6-8, Paul told us that Jesus didn’t just humble himself in his words; he “made himself nothing by taking the very nature of a servant, being made in human likeness.”
+In Philippians 2:6-8, Paul told us that Jesus didn’t just humble Himself in His words; He “made himself nothing by taking the very nature of a servant, being made in human likeness.”

 As the God from high above, Jesus put down all status and position and came to a world that is full of sin, hatred, and darkness.
 He became a human being to serve us.
-He didn’t stay at the highest place and show his humility by saying, “I did nothing significant.”
-Jesus came to the lower place and laid down his life for those who rejected him.
-Jesus humbled himself so that He can lift us up to where we can be with God.
+He didn’t stay at the highest place and show His humility by saying, “I did nothing significant.”
+Jesus came to the lower place and laid down His life for those who rejected Him.
+Jesus humbled Himself so that He can lift us up to where we can be with God.

 It is absolutely a miracle that I could come to the United States and attend a Christian high school — Judah Christian School.
 Here, I have found out so many things that are new to me.
 The culture and language differences forced me to stop competing with others.
 Here in America I often don’t know anything.
 When that happens, the only thing I can do is appreciate others.
 I can say, “Wow, you’re so good at this!”